 If death has occurred suddenly, there may be nothing more than cyanosis.
 More definite lesions occur as the duration of intoxication increases.
 Usually, there is congestion of various organs (particularly the lungs, liver, and kidneys) and a blanched appearance of all organs if the body temperature was high before death.
 The heart generally stops in systole, and there may be many hemorrhages of varying size on the epicardium.
 The appearance of the heart and lungs may suggest a peracute pneumonia and, if the animal was affected for more than a few hours, there may be pulmonary edema.
 The trachea and bronchi may contain a blood-tinged froth.
 In many cases, the CSF volume is excessive, and the brain and spinal cord frequently are congested and edematous.

-Chemical analysis of brain, liver, kidney, fat, and stomach or rumen contents is necessary to confirm the poisoning.
+Chemical analysis of brain, liver, kidney, fat, and stomach or rumen contents is necessary to confirm chlorinated hydrocarbon compound poisoning.
 The suspected source, if identified, should also be analyzed.
 Brain levels of the insecticide are the most useful.
 Whole blood, serum, and urine from live animals may be analyzed to evaluate exposure in the rest of the herd or flock.
 In food animal poisoning, if exposure is more than just the animals visibly affected, fat biopsies from survivors may be necessary to estimate the potential residue.
-Identification, confirmation, and quantitation of organochlorine insecticides are usually carried out by gas chromatography coupled with mass spectrometry.
+Identification, confirmation, and quantitation of organochlorine insecticides are usually done by gas chromatography coupled with mass spectrometry.

-There are no known specific antidotes.
-When exposure is by spraying, dipping, or dusting, a thorough bathing without irritating the skin (no brushes), using detergents and copious quantities of cool water is recommended.
+There are no known specific antidotes to chlorinated hydrocarbon compound poisoning.
+When exposure is by spraying, dipping, or dusting, a thorough bathing without irritating the skin (no brushes), using detergents and copious quantities of cool water, is recommended.
 If exposure is by ingestion, gastric lavage and saline purgatives are indicated.
 The use of digestible oils such as corn oil is contraindicated; however, heavy-grade mineral oil plus a purgative hastens the removal of the chemical from the intestine.
 Activated charcoal appears to be useful in preventing absorption from the GI tract.
 When signs are excitatory, a sedative anticonvulsant such as a barbiturate or diazepam is indicated.
-Anything in the environment that stresses the animal—noise, handling, etc—should be reduced or removed if possible.
+Anything in the environment that stresses the animal (eg, noise, handling) should be reduced or removed if possible.
 If the animal shows marked depression, anorexia, and dehydration, therapy should be directed toward rehydration and nourishment either IV or by stomach tube.
 Residues in exposed animals may be reduced by giving a slurry of activated charcoal or providing charcoal in feed.
 Feeding phenobarbital, 5 g/day, may hasten residue removal.